umutseven92/TheVileBunch/README.md

 ##Gameplay

-Frontier Strain 2D game that can be played locally with four people or online with one player.
+The Vile Bunch 2D game that can be played locally with four people or online with one player.
 The game is played on multiple levels (“arenas”) with different layouts, each centered around the Wild West theme.
 The game ends when a player reaches three wins.

 The game is won by eliminating the rest of the players while surviving yourself.
 All characters can run, jump, shoot and use melee.
 Each character is the same gameplay wise, with cosmetic changes.
 Each player can choose one character.